So you just got your first guitar, and are looking for a way to learn to play?

 Besides publishing a large number of video tutorials, they also focus on innovation.
-For example, they employ the largest number of camera angles out of any lesson site I've seen and they have great online guitar tools.
+For example, they employ the largest number of camera angles from any lesson site I've seen and have great online guitar tools.

 They also contract established musicians to create educational material exclusive to Jamplay.

 Jamplay categorizes its lessons into 4 main categories:

 - Phase 2: Genres and various guitar skills

 They take a vastly different approach as compared to GuitarTricks, I'll show you why in a second.

 Let's have a look at the beginner guitar courses page on Jamplay.